Home » Our Team

 Mandy joined the Weitzman Institute’s Education Department in 2017, where she was responsible for overseeing the expansion and implementation of Weitzman’s Project ECHO® program.
 Project ECHO is a disruptive and innovative tele-mentoring program developed at the University of New Mexico, and successfully replicated by the Weitzman Institute, with the goal of reducing disparities in access to specialty care for patients in medically underserved regions.
 Along with overseeing the implementation of Weitzman ECHO programs, Mandy also led multiple large education and telehealth initiatives.
 Mandy initially joined the Community Health Center in 2015 as the Executive Assistant to the CEO and Senior Vice President and Clinical Director, where she supported special initiatives of the executive office and was responsible for managing the Board of Directors for CHC and its affiliates.

-Prior to joining the Community Health Center, Mandy was a Research Associate for the Harvard Opinion Research Program at the Harvard T.H.
+Prior to joining the Moses Weitzman Health System, Mandy was a Research Associate for the Harvard Opinion Research Program at the Harvard T.H.
 Chan School of Public Health, where she developed and reported on public opinion polls on various domestic and international health topics, including attitudes on immunizations, infectious disease prevention, and health policy.
 Mandy obtained her Bachelor’s Degree in Political Science from Saint Michael’s College, and her Masters of Arts Degree in Political Science from the University of Massachusetts, Amherst.
 While completing her studies at UMass Amherst, Mandy taught courses and conducted research on health policy and public opinion.

 Meaghan Angers